M-Ahtisham/ConfirmHuman/README.md

 ## Chatbot Capabilities

 ### Room Information Queries
-- "Is room C101 available now?"
+- "Is room C1(Single Room) available now?"
-- "When will room G207 be free?"
+- "When will room G10(Group Room) be free?"
 - "Are there any lectures in room C301 today?"
 - "Show me available meeting rooms for 2 PM/ 14 uhr or (in the morning and evening times)"